LesFerch/RightClickTools/README.md

 ### RegEdit as Administrator

 This opens RegEdit as an administrator.
-As an administrator, this is the same as the normal method of opening RegEdit except that it eliminates the nuisance of the UAC prompt.
+As an administrator, this is the same as the normal method of opening RegEdit except that it eliminates the nuisance of the UAC prompt (if the privilege elevation task is installed).
 For a standard user, this option pops up a UAC prompt and then regedit will be running under the profile of the account used at the UAC prompt.

 **Hidden feature**: For administrator users, hold down the **Ctrl** key when selecting this item to open RegEdit collapsed.